hapramp/go.read/src/pages/blog/2020-07-20-6-ways-to-be-a-more-productive-artist.md

 Another cool aspect of art challenges is that they are social.
 You get to see brilliant interpretations of one single prompt, posted by many other artists taking the same challenges as you.
 Taking art challenges is the best way to be a more productive artist by creating more art on a daily basis.

+If you are a new artist, challenges will help you learn to paint.
+By taking the challenges you set on a creative path, one defined by successors who have had similar experiences and have made similar mistakes.
+Challenges and prompts created by them coupled with their guidance will help you learn to paint faster.

 **4. Clear your mind**

 Lingering thoughts and worries, add stress, and reduces focus.
 To become a more productive artist, you need to free your mind.